integr8ly/integreatly-operator/test-cases/tests/upgrade/n01b-measure-downtime-during-openshift-upgrade.md

    make local/deploy
    ```

-   > Note: do not re-deploy if the workload-web-app is already present in the cluster.
+   > Note: do not re-deploy if the workload-web-app is already present in the cluster - check if `workload-web-app namespace exists or not.

    See step 9 and 10, you might want to do these pre-upgrade as well.